-OpenKIM Special-Purpose Test Drivers and Verification Checks
+OpenKIM Special-Purpose Tests and Verification Checks

 1. SMs are divided into two categories: (1) Standard SMs that only require information about an atomic configuration available through the KIM API PM standard, and (2) Special-Purpose SMs that require additional information.